percona/k8spsmdb-docs/docs/aks.md

 $ az aks create --resource-group my-resource-group --name my-cluster-name --enable-managed-identity --node-count 3 --node-vm-size Standard_B4ms --node-osdisk-size 30 --network-plugin kubenet  --generate-ssh-keys --outbound-type loadbalancer
 ```

-Other parameters in the above example specify that we are creating a cluster
-with machine type of [Standard_B4ms  :octicons-link-external-16:](https://azureprice.net/vm/Standard_B4ms)
-and OS disk size reduced to 30 GiB.
+Other parameters in the above example specify that we are creating a cluster with x86_64 machine type of [Standard_B4ms  :octicons-link-external-16:](https://azureprice.net/vm/Standard_B4ms) and OS disk size reduced to 30 GiB.
+If you need ARM64, use different machine type, for example, [Standard_E4ps_v5](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/memory-optimized/epsv5-series?tabs=sizebasic).
 You can see detailed information about
 cluster creation options in the [AKS official documentation  :octicons-link-external-16:](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest).

 You may wait a few minutes for the cluster to be generated.